mohit1997/DZip/README.md

 bash install.sh
 ```

-On macOS, you need gcc compiler for running BSC which is the entropy coder used in LFZip.
+On macOS, you need gcc compiler for running BSC which encodes the NN weights.
 For this, install gcc@9 using brew as follows:
 ```bash
 brew update
 brew install gcc@9